richelbilderbeek/bevy_tdd_book/add_player_sprite.md

 - `translation: ..., scale: ..., ..default()`:
   initialize the `translation` and `scale` fields with particular value, keeping the others at default values.
-A translation is a relative (3D) movement compared to the origin (i.e, at coordinat `(0, 0, 0)`)
+A translation is a relative (3D) movement compared to the origin (i.e, at coordinate `(0, 0, 0)`)
 - `Vec2::extend(initial_player_position, 0.0)`: create a 3D coordinat,
-  by extending our 2D position with a z coordinat of zero
+  by extending our 2D position with a z coordinate of zero
 - `Vec2::extend(initial_player_size, 1.0)`: create a 3D scale of the sprite,
   by extending our 2D size with a z scale of one.
 A z scale of one means that the sprite will have its regular scale